pymupdf/PyMuPDF/docs/story-class.rst

     def recorder(elpos):
         pass

 Attributes of the ElementPosition class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Exactly one parameter must be passed to the function provided by :meth:`Story.element_positions`.
+It is an object with the following attributes:

 The parameter passed to the `recorder` function is an object with the following attributes: